Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

+A self-contained proof of this result is provided in Section \ref{App:aipcw-projection} of the Supplementary Material.
 The resulting AIPCW moment equation is thus given by the residual of the projection of the IPCW estimating function onto the censoring tangent space.
 As a result, we propose to identify the optimal quantile value $\beta\in[0,1]$ as the largest number that satisfies

 where $\hat\eta(\beta,u\mid X)$ is an estimator of $\eta^\star(\beta,u\mid X)=\mathbb{E}\left[ \mathbf{1}\{R(X,T)\ge \beta\} \mid X,T\geq u\right]$.
 There are two aspects with the AIPCW moment equation that require further elaboration for practical implementation: (i) estimation of the additional nuisance component $\hat{\eta}$; and (ii) computation of the integral with respect to the martingale difference process.
 Similarly to the IPCW method, the data $\mathcal{D}$ is divided into a training set $\mathcal{D}_1$ and a calibration set $\mathcal{D}_2$, with respective index sets $\mathcal{I}_1$ and $\mathcal{I}_2$.
 We use $\mathcal{D}_1$ to estimate all nuisance functions.